2018 United States Senate election in Texas: Background

 In 2012, after a stunning upset victory in the Republican primary, then-Solicitor General of Texas Ted Cruz defeated former member of the Texas House of Representatives Paul Sadler by a 16-point margin (56%–40%).
 Texas has not elected a Democratic senator since 1988.
 As conservatives began turning to the Republican Party in once strongly Democratic areas, Democratic voters in the state were largely based in the majority-Hispanic communities in Southern Texas and in populous metropolitan cities, such as Houston, Austin, San Antonio, and Dallas, as well as the heavily Hispanic city of El Paso on the state's western tip, which O'Rourke represented in the U.S. House.

-Since 1990, Texas has voted for Republican statewide candidates in all elections, whether it be presidential, gubernatorial, or senatorial, often by large margins.
+Since 1990, Texas has voted for Republican statewide candidates in nearly all elections, whether it be presidential, gubernatorial, or senatorial, often by large margins.
 In 1998, Governor George W. Bush won re-election by 37 points over his Democratic challenger, Garry Mauro.
 In 2000, Governor Bush won Texas by 21 points over Vice President Al Gore.
 In 2004, President Bush won Texas over Senator John Kerry by 23 points, winning rural areas by landslide margins, capturing urban zones, and coming very close to winning the Latino vote (49% to Kerry's 50%).
-Democrat Barack Obama was defeated by margins of 12 points in 2008, against John McCain, and 16 points in 2012, against Mitt Romney, respectively.
-However, in 2016, Donald Trump defeated Democrat Hillary Clinton by only a 9-point margin, demonstrating a possible shift away from the Safe Republican status it had held for over a decade.
+Democrat Barack Obama lost by 7.27 percentage points in 2008 against John McCain, and 15.8 points in 2012, against Mitt Romney, respectively.
+In 2016, Donald Trump defeated Democrat Hillary Clinton by a 9-point margin, demonstrating a possible shift away from the Safe Republican status it had held for over a decade.
 This has led Democrats to begin targeting Texas as a potential future swing state.
 It should also be noted that Ted Cruz defeated Donald Trump in the Texas Republican primary for U.S. president in 2016.

 As of June 2018, Senator Cruz held a 49%–44% approval rating among Texans in a state Donald Trump won by 9 points against Hillary Clinton in 2016.
 Among groups that tend to affiliate themselves more with the Democratic Party, Senator Cruz held a 29% approval rating among Hispanics, 37% among women, and 42% among college-educated voters.